gsi-ee/go4/etc/win32/README_WIN.txt

   browser by command
     root [2] new TBrowser
 - In browser new Go4 folder should exists, which represent structure of remote analysis.
-Draw of histogram and picture are possible.
+Draw of histograms and pictures are possible.
   Via right mouse menu monitoring flag for histograms can be switched on/off and monitoring can be toggled.
 - Via go4 instance a various commands can be executed like: